Electromagnetic Field Analysis and Modeling

 Lunar Vertex Mission

 I am a co-investigator on the Lunar Vertex mission, which will explore the lunar swirl known as Reiner Gamma.
-I am interested in constraining the subsurface geometry of the magnetic anomaly associated with the Reiner Gamma swirl to understand lunar magnetization processes and how the near-surface magnetic topology and ambipolar electric fields relate to the development of the swirl pattern and photometric and spectroscopic properties of the region.
+I am interested in constraining the subsurface geometry of the magnetic anomaly associated with the Reiner Gamma swirl to understand lunar magnetization processes and how the near-surface magnetic topology and ambipolar electric fields relate to the development of the swirl pattern and photometric and spectroscopic properties of the regolith.

 I was previously the instrument scientist of the two magnetometer instrument suites on Lunar Vertex, doing sensor characterization and calibration for the assembly and delivery of the Vector Magnetometer suites (VMx) and implementing the novel gradiometry algorithm to be used to analyze noise sources during the mission.

-I used an empirical miniature magnetosphere model developed as part of my master's thesis to investigate variable solar wind conditions that may occur over the course of the mission and compression effects that may be observed by the VMx suites on the lander and rover.
+I developed an empirical miniature magnetosphere model developed as part of my master's thesis to investigate variable solar wind conditions that may occur over the course of the mission and compression effects that may be observed by the VMx suites on the lander and rover.

-Equivalent Source Modeling and Potential Field Analysis and Visualization
+Potential Field Analysis and Visualization

 Lunar Magnetics

-As an undergradauate research assistant working with Dr. Ravat's 'moonsphere' model, using Clementine and Lunar Prospector (LP) data, I produced high resolution maps of the lunar swirl named Reiner Gamma (seen below).
+moonsphere model, using Clementine and Lunar Prospector (LP) data, I produced high resolution maps of the lunar swirl named Reiner Gamma (seen below).
 I created iterative solutions for the crustal magnetic anomaly associated with this lunar swirl to constrain the subsurface geometry of the source, in pursuit of understanding the formation of the anomaly.
 We also created a highly refined dataset from the LP magnetometer to apply a new inversion technique and produce a high-resolution global map of magnetic anomalies on the lunar surface.

 Martian Magnetics